 What is Nail Dipping?

-After the nail is shaped it is prepped with a base coat.
-Then a coat of the activating liquid is applied to the nail and your wet nail is dipped into the powder with the excess tapped off.
+After the nail is shaped it is prepped with a base coat a coat of the activating liquid is applied to the nail and the wet nail is dipped into the powder with the excess tapped off.
 Each nail may have to be repeated 2-3 times until the desired color is opaque.
 After the dipping is completed the nails are buffed and filed to smooth them out and a top coat is then added to seal and add shine.
 The whole process

 takes about 45 minutes (unless they have to remove an existing dip manicure, which takes about 15 minutes to remove).